jagadeesh7225/LMS/frontend/README.md

+///***///NOTE:- FOR APPROVE/REJECT OF EMPLOYEE LEAVE YOU HAVE APPROVE/REJECT IN ADMIN DASHBOARD///***///

 📘 Leave Management System (LMS)

 This is a simple Leave Management System built using React + LocalStorage.
 It allows employees to apply for leave, view leave history, and lets the admin approve or reject leave requests.
 The whole project runs completely on the browser with no backend required.